As BJP eyes on MP, Kamal Nath asks ministers to look after MLAs to prevent poaching

 The Congress came to power in Madhya Pradesh barely six months ago after a wait of 15 years.

-The Congress leader said Nath Sunday asked ministers to look after MLAs after holding two meetings - one with his Cabinet colleagues and the other with all MLAs.
+The Congress leader said Nath on Sunday asked ministers to look after MLAs after holding two meetings - one with his Cabinet colleagues and the other with all MLAs.

 At the meeting with Nath, the Congress MLAs aired their grievances related to ministers and the state bureaucracy, he said.